Maura Trice

 adapt or succumb

-In her hands, a flame and a pair of scissors: tools of creation and destruction, of the choices we must make to survive.
-Sometimes adapting means bending ourselves.
-Sometimes it means shaping the world itself.
+In her hands, a flame and a pair of scissors: tools of creation and destruction,

 Point of reverie